douglassimoes/cardetectionhaarcascade/README.md

 The model was able to detect many cars at once:
 ![](docs/images/cars_detected.PNG)

-And also to detect it in motion
+And also to detect it in motion:
 ![](docs/images/car_detected.gif)

 # How to use this code to detect other things